 "Relative" is defined in section OB 1.
-A relative is a person connected by "blood relationship", marriage, or adoption.
-"Blood relationship" means a relationship within the fourth degree, which is ascertained by counting the relationship steps between the two people.
+A relative is a person connected with another person by "blood relationship", adoption, marriage or other partnership, that is, one is in a marriage or civil union with the other or with a person who is connected by blood relationship to the other.
+"Blood relationship" means a relationship that is within the fourth degree which is ascertained by counting the relationship steps between the two people.
 For example, A and B are first cousins, so they are within the fourth degree of relationship, as follows:

-A - A's parent (1) - Grandparent (2) - B's parent (3) - B (4).
+$$A - A$$ 's parent (1) - grandparent (2) - B's parent (3) - B (4).

-Any person who marries another person within the fourth degree of relationship automatically assumes the same relationship.
+Any person who marries or is in a civil union with another person, within the fourth degree of relationship, automatically assumes the same relationship.
 For example, B's spouse is within the fourth degree of relationship to A. Similarly, both A and B's spouses are within the fourth degree of relationship to each other.